AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/architecture.md

 In most cases you don't need to worry about adapter names, just use `otio.adapters.read_from_file` and `otio.adapters.write_to_file` and it will figure out which one to use based on the filename extension.

-For more information, see: https://github.com/PixarAnimationStudios/OpenTimelineIO/wiki/How-to-Write-an-OpenTimelineIO-Adapter
+For more information, see <a href="tutorials/write-an-adpater.html" target="_blank">How To Write An OpenTimelineIO Adapter</a>

 ## otio.media_linkers